AdobeDocs/experience-manager-64.en/help/communities/using/sites-for-developers.md

 ### User Generated Content {#user-generated-content}

-Obtain the communities-srp-tools project from Github :
+Obtain the communities-srp-tools project from Github:

 * [https://github.com/Adobe-Marketing-Cloud/communities-srp-tools](https://github.com/Adobe-Marketing-Cloud/communities-srp-tools)

 This contains a servlet to delete all UGC from any SRP.

-All UGC may be removed or for a specific site, for example :
+All UGC may be removed or for a specific site, for example:

 * path=/content/usergenerated/asi/mongo/content/sites/engage